exorde-labs/Exorde-Client-Microservice-Mint/client/spot/README.md

 ### Horizontal Scaling

-- `upipe` stands for "unit_data_pipe" and GPU support is not recommended as the loading time exceeds the benefits.
+- `upipe` stands for `unit_data_pipe` and GPU support is not recommended as the loading time exceeds the benefits.
 For this component horizontal scaling is prefered using `UPIPE_SIZE`

 ```